Suffering from anxiety for no reason? Discover common causes, and how to help yourself to regain a sense of calm

 - It can be extremely distressing

-- no wonder that many people who suffer from anxiety also suffer with depression, and of course it can have a huge influence on your relationship.
+- no wonder that many people who suffer from anxiety also suffer with depression, and of course it can have a huge impact on your relationship too.

 So, now you can see what generalised anxiety disorder looks like when the symptoms are at their worst.

-If you are suffering from these awful, soul-destroying, energy-sapping symptoms of anxiety, you care perhaps less about what it is called.
-Whether it is generalised or not, classified as a disorder or not.
+If you're suffering from these awful, soul-destroying, energy-sapping symptoms of anxiety, you may not care much about what it's called.
+Or whether it's generalised or not, or classified as a disorder or not.
 You just want to put an end to it - now!

 To find the best self-help strategies we need to look at the causes of anxiety first, as therein lies the answer to what you can do to help yourself.

 The positives of being a 'worrier'

 Yes, there are positives.
 You're likely to be the one that spots real danger, where others merely wander without thought.

 You'll be the one to offer practical refinements to an impromptu and vague idea or plan.
 There's nothing wrong with dreamers - it's just that they need someone like you to balance the team!